Democratic Republic of the Congo: Languages

 French is the official language of the Democratic Republic of the Congo.
 It is culturally accepted as the lingua franca, facilitating communication among the many different ethnic groups of the Congo.
-According to a 2018 OIF report, 49 million Congolese people (51% of the population) could read and write in French.
+According to a 2018 OIF report, 49 million Congolese people (51% of the population) could read and write French.
 A 2021 survey found that 74% of the population could speak French, making it the most widely spoken language in the country.

 In Kinshasa, 67% of the population in 2014 could read and write French, and 68.5% could speak and understand it.

+In 2024, there were around 12 million native French speakers in the country.

-Approximately 242 languages are spoken in the country, of which four have the status of national languages: Kituba (Kikongo), Lingala, Tshiluba, and Swahili.
+Approximately 242 languages are spoken in the country, of which four have the status of national languages: Kituba (Kikongo), Lingala, Tshiluba, and Swahili (Congo Swahili).
 Although some limited number of people speak these as first languages, most of the population speak them as a second language, after the native language of their own ethnic group.
 Lingala was the official language of the Force Publique under Belgian colonial rule and remains to this day the predominant language of the armed forces.
 Since the recent rebellions, a good part of the army in the east also uses Swahili, where it competes to be the regional lingua franca.

-Under Belgian rule, the colonizers instituted teaching and use of the four national languages in primary schools, making it one of the few African nations to have had literacy in local languages during the European colonial period.
+Under Belgian rule, the Belgians instituted the teaching and use of the four Bantu languages in primary schools, making it one of the few African nations to have literacy in local languages during the European colonial period.
 This trend was reversed after independence, when French became the sole language of education at all levels.
 Since 1975, the four national languages have been reintroduced in the first two years of primary education, with French becoming the sole language of education from the third year onward, but in practice many primary schools in urban areas solely use French from the first year of school onward.

-Portuguese is taught in the Congolese schools as a foreign language.
-The lexical similarity and phonology with French makes Portuguese a relatively easy language for the people to learn.
-Most of the roughly 175,000 Portuguese speakers in the DRC are Angolan and Mozambican expatriates.
+Portuguese is taught in public schools as a foreign language due to the Angolan, and to a lesser extent Mozambican immigrant and refugee communities.
+Brazil has also been promoting the language in Africa.
+The lexical similarity and comparable phonology of French to Portuguese makes it a relatively easy language for people to learn.
+Many of the roughly 175,000 Portuguese speakers in the DRC are Angolans who fled violence during the Angolan War of Independence and Angolan Civil War of the late 20th century.
+Most of them have been repatriated back since the war ended in 2002.

-Ethnic groups

-Over 200 ethnic groups populate the DRC, of which the majority are Bantu peoples.
-Together, Mongo, Luba, Kongo peoples, Mangbetu and the Azande peoples constitute around 45% of the population.